abuturabofficial/w3-blog/content/post/giscus-and-hugo/index.md

 image: "giscus-and-hugo.webp"
 tags: ["Hugo", "Giscus"]
 categories: ["Blog"]
+keywords: ["giscus setup on hugo website", "giscus setup on hugo papermod theme", "giscus and papermod theme", "how to setup giscus on papermod theme"]
 description: "How to setup Giscus commenting system on Hugo, is quite easy and straightforward, so let's dive in."
 ---